pbredenberg/lemppress/README.md

 ldash
 ```

-LEMPDash must be run as sudo when executing processes on the system level, for instance, when creating or removing nginx server blocks.
+LEMPDash must be run as root when executing processes on the system level, for instance, when creating or removing nginx server blocks, or when backing up to folder owned by the root user.

-As of version (0.0.2), you can create or remove nginx server blocks, and MySQL databses/users.
+As of version 0.0.2, you can create or remove nginx server blocks, and MySQL databses/users.

 ### cr (Create)
 Create a site: